Best Hybrid Mattress for Side Sleepers

 A hybrid mattress combines the support of an innerspring with contouring foams.
 Usually, a hybrid mattress is topped with memory foam, but you can find latex or poly-foam hybrids.

-Because a true hybrid has at least 2 to 3 inches of foam, they’re an excellent choice for a pressure-relieving bed.
-The foam can also conform to you for full-body support, preventing spinal misalignment.
+Because a true hybrid has at least 2 to 3 inches of foam, they are an excellent choice for a pressure-relieving bed.
+The foam can also conform to you providing full-body support, and preventing spinal misalignment.

 A hybrid mattress improves upon a foam mattress’s design with its breathable coil support.
 A traditional foam mattress does not always promote airflow, trapping body heat that can cause you to sleep hot.
 Air can circulate around the springs, wicking away accumulated heat to reduce sleep disturbances.

 Hybrid mattresses do come with a couple of drawbacks, the biggest of which is the price tag.
-They’re one of the more expensive mattress types on the market.
+They are one of the more expensive mattress types on the market.
 Most quality models cost more than $1,000.
+Shoppers on a tighter budget may find hybrids in a box fit their price range.

 And while hybrids do have more cooling features than a traditional foam mattress, they aren’t immune to overheating.
 It’s possible one made with a lower-quality foam can absorb too much heat and disturb your sleep.